jabberx/pikoboard/README.md

 Now I see that nanoboard is back but damaged, cursed and fucked up.
 I want to resurrect my original vision in a new project but cannot use Nanoboard name anymore because it was blackened.
 I would call it pikoboard.

-To be honest I borrowed some code from Nanoboard (aggregator - named it crawler).
+To be honest I borrowed some code from Nanoboard (aggregator - named it crawler, nano.css file).

 This repo holds a simple tool with simple responsibilities.
+It's not so 'cool' as present nanoboard 'clients' but at least you understand what's going on underneath.
 It is as small as possible and yet brings pikoboard to the life and makes it fully usable.
 I will add bootstrap thread urls into places.txt soon (need to test code for bugs first).

 ## Key differences from nanoboard
 * no js at all (yet), html/css only